ErinFinnegan/AdobeApplication/3_ThoughtsOnHandlingDeveloperFeedback.md

 In general I've found Twitter to be a good platform to get a fast response from otherwise large and faceless corporations.
 I like it when corporate accounts have a good sense of humor, like in [this instancee](http://www.adweek.com/creativity/wendys-put-troll-ice-2017s-best-tweet-so-far-175334/) where Wendy's chided someone for [forgetting about refrigerationn](https://twitter.com/Wendys/status/815973811115925504?ref_src=twsrc%5Etfw&ref_url=http%3A%2F%2Fwww.adweek.com%2Fcreativity%2Fwendys-put-troll-ice-2017s-best-tweet-so-far-175334%2F).
 That said, the user had to delete their account.

-That kind of response might be appropriate for Wendy's brand image, but not for Adobe's brand.
+That kind of response might be appropriate for Wendy's brand image, but not for Adobe.
 If I'm going to represent Adobe CC on twitter I would need to know:
 - What is the company's brand image?
 - What rules are already in place for community engagement? \(I would also be happy to write those rules, as needed.\)
 - What are Adobe's goals for online presence and engagement?